 Cinnamon rolls don’t have to be hard and they don’t have to take all day to make either.
 These cinnamon rolls take just a little longer than regular biscuits, with no yeast and therefore no additional rise time.
 And they’re so, so good.

-Cinnamon Rolls Without Yeast:
+How to Make Cinnamon Rolls Without Yeast:

 I use my buttermilk biscuit recipe and add a little cream cheese and a little brown sugar.
 Mix the dry ingredients together then work in the cream cheese and butter.